CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 but Coherent Grid has a modification in the method of accessing elements.

 The method used to compare performance was by frame rate under different boid counts.
+I took the lowest and highest frame rate that appeared at least twice within the first minute, and took the average of that as the performance result.

 Comparison of 3 methods of step simulation (Naive Search, Uniform Grid, Coherent Grid):
 ![chart1](images/fpsGraph8.PNG)